-Quick Note: since arriving to Atlanta you can easily tell that Coke is not just a corporation but the heart and soul of this city.
+Quick Note: since arriving in Atlanta you can easily tell that Coke is not just a corporation but the heart and soul of this city.
 And I mean this in a good way.
 They donate more money than any other Corporation does to any other city in the world.
 Thanks to Coke the Olympics were able to be held in Atlanta.
 And the late CEO was practically like Santa Claus here.

 This is how we started the tour.
 If I wasn’t a fan before, I am now quickly converted.

 From here, the tour is self-guided via different exhibition halls.

 You can learn all about history and how it was created – almost – you can’t have the secret recipe.